A great online opportunity to check out The Bridge gap year program from wherever you are!

 Support services are as follows:

 As a community, we want to do all possible to support all your pastoral needs.
-To help facilitate that, the Dean of Students, Principal, Pastoral Vice Principal, Academic Vice Principal or other deans - Dean of Single Residential Women, Dean of Single Residential Men, Dean of Residential Marrieds, Dean of Residential Families, Dean of Day Students are all available to assist you with counselling or pastoral care needs you may have.
-Please note as staff are not qualified counsellors they may advise you to seek external professional help
+To help facilitate that, the Director of Community and Student Care, Principal, Vice Principal, or Fellowship Group Leaders are all available to assist you with counselling or pastoral care needs you may have.
+Please note as staff are not qualified counsellors, they may advise you to seek external professional help.

-If you would prefer to talk to someone outside the College community, then the Deans and Faculty can refer you to a range of external counselling services as needed.
+If you would prefer to talk to someone outside the College community, then the Director of Community and Student Care can refer you to a range of external counselling services as needed.
 A list of qualified external counsellors is maintained to refer students to, particularly where mental health support is needed.

 Academic support, including help with study skills and academic English: Support is available in a range of academic areas including essay writing, proper referencing, study skills and time management, accessing library resources, and academic English.